elmariofredo/PUBlish/README.md

   * ```npm install PUBlish```
 * User will bootstrap basic structure using current twitter bootstrap(with posibility of using own template)
   * ```PUB```
-     * Command will look for PUB_config.json and if not present it will continue bootstraping process
+     * Command will look for PUB_config.json and if not present it will continue bootstrapping process
      * For completing bootstrap i will ask for following
        * Project Name
        * Template [Twitter | Twitter modified | {GIT URL}]